JetBrains/xodus-dnq/docs/queries.md

 ### Filter

 Xodus-DNQ provides methods for entity filtering using built-in Xodus indices.
-It's much more efficient and performant that in-memory collection manipulations.
+It's much more efficient and performant than in-memory collection manipulations.

 ```kotlin
 // Get all users with skill greater than 2